Knowledge Graphs are Becoming More Popular

 - Build a Knowledge Graph From those tuples

 This patent tells us that “Natural Language Processing (NLP) can involve answering natural language questions based on information contained within natural language documents.”

-Being able to accurately answer such questions can often require semantic parsing of both natural language questions and documents that might be used to answer those questions.
+Answering such questions accurately can often require semantic parsing of both natural language questions and documents that might be used to answer those questions.

 The reason for this newest patent is the difficulty in performing question-answering in an automated way.
 The patent tells us that:

-The patent tells us that there are some advantages to using the process described in this patent that include:
+The patent tells us that there are some advantages to using the knowledge graph question-answering process described in this patent that include:

 - The process in the patent works by obtaining a natural language processing model that includes an encoder model, a decoder model, and a programmer model

 - The encoder model can receive a natural language text body and, in response to receipt of the natural language text body, output a knowledge graph